smonsays/git-workshop/slides/git_simon-schug_20190426.md

 </aside>

 ## Basic Collaborative Workflow
-You are now ready to collaborate with others using git.
-Keep in mind to sync your work frequently:
+You are now ready to collaborate with others using git 🏁️

+0. Retrieve an existing, hosted repository with `git clone`
 1. Update your local repository with `git pull`
 2. Make local changes and stage them with `git add`
 3. Commit your changes with `git commit`